secureworks/dalton/README.rst

 -  **alert** - Alert data from the job.
 This is the same as what is displayed in the "Alerts" tab in the job results page.

+-  **alert\_debug** - A full alert log containing much information for signature writers or for investigating suspected false positives (Suricata only).
+   This is the same as what is displayed in the "Alert Debug" tab in the job results page.

 -  **alert\_detailed** - Detailed alert data from the job.
 This is the same as what is displayed in the "Alert Details" tab in the job